Scientific American: Scientific and political debate

 In April 1950, the U.S. Atomic Energy Commission ordered Scientific American to cease publication of an issue containing an article by Hans Bethe that appeared to reveal classified information about the thermonuclear hydrogen bomb.
 Subsequent review of the material determined that the AEC had overreacted.
 The incident was important for the "new" Scientific American's history, as the AEC's decision to burn 3,000 copies of an early press-run of the magazine containing the offending material appeared to be "book burning in a free society" when publisher Gerard Piel leaked the incident to the press.

-The May 2007 issue featured a column by Michael Shermer calling for a United States pullout from the Iraq War.
-In response, Wall Street Journal online columnist James Taranto jokingly called Scientific American "a liberal political magazine".

-An editorial in the September 2016 issue of Scientific American attacked U.S. presidential candidate Donald Trump for "anti-science" attitudes and rhetoric.
-This marked the first time that the publication forayed into commenting on U.S. presidential politics.

 In the October 2020 issue of the magazine, it endorsed Joe Biden for the 2020 presidential election, citing Donald Trump's rejection of scientific evidence, especially during the COVID-19 pandemic in the United States.
 In the column reporting the endorsement, the magazine's editors said, "Scientific American has never endorsed a presidential candidate in its 175-year history.
 This year we are compelled to do so.
 We do not do this lightly."
+In September 2024 and for the second time in its history, for the same reason, Scientific American endorsed Kamala Harris for the 2024 United States presidential election.

+In November 2024, editor-in-chief Laura Helmuth resigned from Scientific American following an apology for a social media post in which she characterized some supporting Trump as fascists.
+Journalist Jesse Singal objected to what he viewed as the magazine's shift towards social justice politics at the expense of its scientific credibility.